harjinderchandi/ai-ml/capstone-project/malaria-detection/model-datasheet.md

-# Model Datasheet: Malaria Cell Detection Dataset and Models
+# Model Datasheet: Malaria Cell Detection and Classification

 ## Motivation
 **For what purpose was the dataset created?**